p4rkerw/SALSA/Tutorial/Tutorial.md

 ```
 bash SALSA/step4_gatk_anno_vcf.sh \
 --library_id pbmc \
---inputvcf vcfdir/phasing/pbmc.pass.joint.chr10hcphase.vcf.gz \
+--inputvcf vcfdir/phasing/pbmc.pass.joint.chr22hcphase.vcf.gz \
 --outputdir vcfdir/funcotation \
---outputvcf pbmc.pass.joint.chr10hcphase.funco.vcf.gz \
+--outputvcf pbmc.pass.joint.chr22hcphase.funco.vcf.gz \
---output_table pbmc.pass.joint.chr10hcphase.formatted.csv \
+--output_table pbmc.pass.joint.chr22hcphase.formatted.csv \
 --modality rna \
---threads 4 \
+--funcotation reference/funcotator_dataSources.v1.6.20190124g \
---funcotation reference/funcotator_dataSources.v1.6.20190124g
+--threads 4
 ```
 **(Recommended) STEP 5:** Use barcode celltype annotations to filter the coordinate-sorted cellranger bam using the CB tag.
 This step is required if you want to analyze cell-specific or single cell allelic effects.
 The barcode annotation file has three columns where the first column is the barcode, the second column is the library_id, and the third column is the celltype annotation.
-If you have analyzed your dataset using Seurat you could generate a barcode annotation csv in R as follows (the Seurat package is not included in the SALSA containers).
-Mount the barcodes directory and filter the cellranger bam using the 10X Genomics subset-bam utility.
-For the purposes of the tutorial, we will only filter chromosome 10.
-The --validate flag runs GATK ValidateSamFile on the output to ensure the bam file meets specifications.
-To filter an ATAC coordinate-sorted bam change the modality and library_id variables as needed.
+For the purposes of the tutorial, we will only filter chr22.

 **Usage**
 ```
 Usage: step5_filterbam.sh [-nidolmbeth]